microsoft/MixedReality-WebRTC/docs/manual/cs/helloworld-cs-setup-uwp.md

    }
    ```

 3. Create the event handler `OnLoaded()` and use it to request access from the user to the microphone and camera, and enumerate the video capture devices.
 The `MediaCapture.InitializeAsync()` call will prompt the user with a dialog to authorize access to the microphone and webcam.
-The latter be must authorized before calling `PeerConnection.GetVideoCaptureDevicesAsync()`, while the former will be needed in the following of the tutorial for calls like `PeerConnection.AddLocalAudioTrackAsync()`.
+The latter be must authorized before calling `DeviceVideoTrackSource.GetCaptureFormatsAsync()`, while the former will be needed in the following of the tutorial for calls like `PeerConnection.AddLocalAudioTrackAsync()`.

    ```cs
    private async void OnLoaded(object sender, RoutedEventArgs e)